Permafrost/Tundra/README.md

       to be included in the input pipeline of the invocation of `$service`.

-    * `$content.type.input` is the MIME media type that describes the format of the given `$content`:
-      * For [CSV] content, a recognized [CSV] MIME media type, such as "text/csv", must be specified.
-      * For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
+    * `$content.type.input` is the MIME media type that describes the format of the given `$content`.
+For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
-      * For pipe separated values content, a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix, must be specified.
-      * For [TSV] content, a recognized [TSV] MIME media type, such as "text/tab-separated-values", must be specified.
-      * For [YAML] content, a recognized [YAML] MIME media type, such as "application/yaml", must be specified.

-    * `$content.type.output` is the MIME media type that describes the format of the resulting serialized split content, if all split content formats are
+    * `$content.type.output` is the MIME media type that describes the format of the resulting serialized split content.
+For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
-      alike:
-      * For [CSV] content, a recognized [CSV] MIME media type, such as "text/csv", must be specified.
-      * For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
-      * For pipe separated values content, a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix, must be specified.
-      * For [TSV] content, a recognized [TSV] MIME media type, such as "text/tab-separated-values", must be specified.
-      * For [YAML] content, a recognized [YAML] MIME media type, such as "application/yaml", must be specified.

       Alternatively, it is permissible for the resulting list returned by `$service` to contain unlike documents (documents whose MIME types are